 - Conference calls with lousy reception (88 percent)

 - Video meetings with technical problems (86 percent)

-- Setting clear objectives (72 percent)
+- Clearly outlined objectives (72 percent)

-- Having a clear agenda (67 percent)
+- A clear agenda (67 percent)

 - Even if you use Zoom internally and you always send out the invites, make sure you all know and are comfortable using Zoom, Google Hangouts, Microsoft Teams, WebEx and any other major meeting platform providers.
 That means that you have their apps on your laptop, you’ve checked the audio and microphone settings and you know exactly where the ‘Present’ and ‘Mute’ buttons are located.

-- All participants from the agency side should join the call separately, even if they’re in the same building as some of their colleagues.
+- All participants from the agency side should join the call separately, even if they’re in the same building as their colleagues.
 As Claude Zdanow, founder and CEO of The Stadiumred Group explained to Campaign US: “Having a group video call, where a bunch of people are sitting around a table staring into one camera, tends to leave everyone feeling like they are staring into an abyss of a room with no direct eye contact, and it takes away from the importance of creating chemistry from person to person.”

-Once you’ve scheduled the virtual pitch, the rest comes down to your whole agency accepting and internalizing one simple assertion: just as digital campaigns are not TV campaigns on a laptop, a virtual pitch isn’t just an in-person pitch delivered online.
+With the nuts and bolts taken care of, now comes the fun part: actually winning the pitch.
+Once you’ve scheduled the virtual pitch, the rest comes down to your whole agency accepting and internalizing one simple assertion – just as digital campaigns aren’t TV campaigns on a laptop, a virtual pitch meeting isn’t the same as an in-person pitch delivered online.

 - All agency participants could change their avatars to their favorite products produced by the client.